-Sleep deprived EEG with sedation - adult
+Sleep deprived EEG - Adult with sedation

-What is a sleep EEG with sedation?
+What is an EEG examination?

-How is it performed?
+How is the test performed?

 How do I prepare for the test?